rids43/Nypt/README.md

 NOTE: V.1.37 is incompatible with previous versions

-Changelog:
-1.37

-Added Dummy characters feature in Random Number Layer

-Custom wrapper for OpenSSL

-Nypt uses a custom random number symmetric encryption layer and five layers of customizable OpenSSL encryption to encrypt messages, files and keys for transmission across the internet.
-The secret keys are stored locally on the drive, and so passwords are not needed to encrypt/decrypt messages or files.
-The passwords for the layers are generated from urandom, have a variable possible length and are unique to each layer and key.
-All openssl layers are salted.
-Nypt uses symmetric encryption, which means that both communicating parties are required to have the same copy of the secret key, in order to read each others messages.
-Config files are located in each keys directory that can be edited to customize ciphers used for the openssl layers.

 Use:

 Nypt is a command line and menu based bash script that is designed to be as user friendly as possible, thereby allowing new users of encryption to get access to strong encryption as quickly as possible.